eBay No Longer Removes Counterfeit Rolex Listings. Thanks AI!

 Wait, Why is eBay Allowing Fake Rolex Listings?

 Sustained knowledgeable human input is the only thing that can prevent model collapse over time.
 In my opinion, by trusting their current AI model so much while turning off the faucet of human inputs that they were receiving, eBay is ironically preventing their AI model from actually getting good.
-If a watch geek took the time to find eBay’s extremely-hard-to-find report form and explain why a Rolex is fake, there’s likely a good reason.
+If a watch nerd took the time to find eBay’s extremely-hard-to-find report form and explain why a Rolex is fake, there’s likely a good reason.

 Forum Culture Already Acknowledges that eBay No Longer Removes Fakes